Deep multi-modal aggregation network for MR image reconstruction with auxiliary modality: Discussion

-In particular, we devise a novel T1-guided attention module $\mathcal{H}$ to enrich the T2 weighted features.
+In particular, we devise a novel T1-guided attention module $\mathcal{M}$ to enrich the T2 weighted features.
 We denote $\bm{f}_{T_1}\!\in\!\mathbb{R}^{H\!\times\!W\!\times\!C}$ and $\bm{f}_{T_2}\!\in\!\mathbb{R}^{H\!\times\!W\!\times\!C}$ as the convolutional features of the T1 and T2 weighted images, respectively.
 The attention module can be formulated as:

 where $\hat{\bm{f}}_{T_2}$ indicates the enhanced feature of the T2 modality, which is used as the input of the next convolutional block.
-The attention module $\mathcal{H}$ is achieved in two stages:
+The attention module $\mathcal{M}$ is achieved in two stages:

 \textit{1) T1 Modulation:} In this stage, we aim to modulate T1 weighted images with powerful attention modules to obtain more informative feature representation.
-This is achieved with two attention modules, organized in a sequential manner (see \figref{fig:attention}):

-Here, Eq.~\eqref{eq:channel-attention} is designed based on the famous Squeeze-and-Excitation Network (SENet)~\cite{hu2018squeeze}, which does not rely on extra inputs and is trivial in computational cost.
+This is achieved with channel and spatial attention modules, organized in a sequential manner (see \figref{T1T2}).
+This is designed based on the famous Squeeze-and-Excitation Network (SENet)\cite{hu2018squeeze}, which does not rely on extra inputs and is trivial in computational cost.
 This is because the channel attention aims to reduce the dimensions, while the spatial attention aims to determine the most important information to guide the restoration of the target modality.
-Thus, if we place the spatial attention before the channel attention, there will be a loss of information~\cite{roy2018recalibrating}.To avoid this, we organize them sequentially as the channel-spatial attention.
+Thus, if we place the spatial attention before the channel attention, there will be a loss of information\cite{roy2018recalibrating}.To avoid this, we organize them sequentially as the channel-spatial attention.
 It re-weights the feature response across channels using the \textit{squeeze} and \textit{excitation} operations.
 More specifically, the \textit{squeeze} operator acquires global information by aggregating the features across all the spatial locations through channel-wise global average pooling:

 where $P_{\text{max}}$ indicates the global max pooling operation, and $\mathbf{z}$ is a global statistic.
 In the \textit{excitation} step, a gating mechanism is employed on the channel-wise descriptor: